SebastianUA/terraform/aws/examples/emr/README.md

 - `emr_cluster_security_configuration` - (Optional) The security configuration name to attach to the EMR cluster.
 Only valid for EMR clusters with release_label 4.8.0 or greater (`default = null`)
 - `emr_cluster_log_uri` - (Optional) S3 bucket to write the log files of the job flow.
 If a value is not provided, logs are not created (`default = null`)
 - `emr_cluster_applications` - (Optional) A list of applications for the cluster.
 Valid values are: Flink, Hadoop, Hive, Mahout, Pig, Spark, and JupyterHub (as of EMR 5.14.0).
 Case insensitive (`default = null`)
 - `emr_cluster_termination_protection` - (Optional) Switch on/off termination protection (default is false, except when using multiple master nodes).
-Before attempting to destroy the resource when termination protection is enabled, this configuration must be applied with its value set to false. (`default = ""`)
+Before attempting to destroy the resource when termination protection is enabled, this configuration must be applied with its value set to false. (`default = False`)
 - `emr_cluster_keep_job_flow_alive_when_no_steps` - (Optional) Switch on/off run cluster with no steps or when all steps are complete (default is on) (`default = null`)
 - `emr_cluster_ebs_root_volume_size` - (Optional) Size in GiB of the EBS root device volume of the Linux AMI that is used for each EC2 instance.
 Available in Amazon EMR version 4.x and later. (`default = null`)
 - `emr_cluster_custom_ami_id` - (Optional) A custom Amazon Linux AMI for the cluster (instead of an EMR-owned AMI).
 Available in Amazon EMR version 5.7.0 and later. (`default = null`)